 The types of amyloidosis that can affect the heart include:

-The Brigham and Women’s Hospital (BWH) and Dana-Farber Cardiac Amyloidosis Program is a unique service that focuses exclusively on this elusive and deadly condition.
-Our Program was established to fill a significant void in the diagnosis and treatment of systemic amyloidosis, acquire a better understanding of cardiac amyloidosis, specifically, and improve care for patients who have the disease.
+The Brigham and Women’s Hospital and Dana-Farber Cardiac Amyloidosis Program is a unique service that focuses exclusively on this elusive and deadly condition.
+Our program was established to fill a significant void in the diagnosis and treatment of systemic cardiac amyloidosis, acquiring a better understanding of cardiac amyloidosis to improve care for patients who have the disease.

-Although the root cause of amyloidosis is unknown, there are several risk factors, including:
+Although the root cause of heart amyloidosis is unknown, there are several risk factors, including:

-Before a patient comes for their first appointment, we ask that they provide us with a detailed medical history.
-This will help us to care for them more efficiently.
+Before a patient comes for their first appointment, they will be asked to provide a detailed medical history.
+This will help the Brigham and Women’s team to care for them more efficiently.

-During the evaluation appointment, every patient will have:
+During the evaluation appointment, every patient will receive:

 View a series of short echocardiography video clips that reveal typical features of cardiac amyloidosis.

-Treatment for each patient will vary according to the type of amyloidosis they have, how far the disease has progressed, and the presence of any underlying conditions.
+Cardiac amyloidosis treatment for each patient will vary according to the type of amyloidosis they have, how far the disease has progressed and the presence of any underlying conditions.

-Although amyloidosis is not a cancer, chemotherapy or chemotherapy -like drugs are used to destroy the abnormal plasma cells.
-A common combination is a chemotherapy agent called cyclophosphamide, with a therapy called bortezomib (Velcade) that specifically targets the plasma cells, and with a steroid known as dexamethasone.
-This therapy, which is given once weekly as tablets and injections under the skin is often referred to as “CyBorD”.
+Although amyloidosis is not a cancer, chemotherapy or chemotherapy-like drugs are used to destroy the abnormal plasma cells.
+A common combination is a chemotherapy agent cyclophosphamide, with a therapy called bortezomib (Velcade) that specifically targets the plasma cells with a steroid (dexamethasone).
+This therapy, given once a week either by tablet or injection under the skin, is often referred to as “CyBorD.”